AFDWang/AFDWang.github.io/_publications/2025/2025-pub-FlexSP.md

 pub_date:       "2025"

 abstract: >-
-  Extending the context length (i.e., the maximum supported sequence length) of LLMs is of paramount significance.
-To facilitate long context training of LLMs, sequence parallelism has emerged as an essential technique, which scatters each input sequence across multiple devices and necessitates communication to process the sequence.
-In essence, existing sequence parallelism methods assume homogeneous sequence lengths (i.e., all input sequences are equal in length) and therefore leverages a single, static scattering strategy for all input sequences.
-However, in reality, the sequence lengths in LLM training corpora exhibit substantial variability, often following a long-tail distribution, which leads to workload heterogeneity.
-  In this paper, we show that employing a single, static strategy results in inefficiency and resource under-utilization, highlighting the need for adaptive approaches to handle the heterogeneous workloads across sequences.
-To address this, we propose a heterogeneity-adaptive sequence parallelism method.
-For each training step, our approach captures the variability in sequence lengths and assigns the optimal combination of scattering strategies based on workload characteristics.
-We model this problem as a linear programming optimization and design an efficient and effective solver to find the optimal solution.
-Furthermore, we implement our method in a high-performance system that supports adaptive parallelization in distributed LLM training.
-Experimental results demonstrate that our system outperforms state-of-the-art training frameworks by up to 1.98x.
+  Sequence parallelism has been popular for training long-context LLMs.
+Existing methods assume homogeneous sequence lengths and leverages a single, static strategy.
+However, real-world training corpora exhibit variability in sequence lengths, leading to workload heterogeneity.
+We show that current methods suffers from inefficiency, and propose a heterogeneity-adaptive sequence parallelism method, which captures the variability in sequence lengths and assigns the optimal combination of scattering strategies based on workload characteristics.
 cover:          /assets/images/covers/FlexSP.png
 authors:
-  - <strong>Yujie Wang</strong>
+  - <strong><u>Yujie Wang</u></strong>
   - Shiju Wang
   - Shenhan Zhu
   - Fangcheng Fu